 Over the past few years, e-commerce has transformed the way we buy and sell online.
 Online shopping is currently one of the largest – and most steadily growing – industries on the web and on mobile platforms.
 Naturally, app developers are excited by the prospects that mobile commerce platforms bring.

-A shopping platform doesn’t seem like a very big deal product-wise if we ignore the technical complexity that developing a marketplace may entail.
-A typical marketplace doesn’t hold any responsibility for shipping products advertised on its mobile platform.
-It’s neither liable for any content posted in the app, nor does it have any control over the items listed.
+A shopping platform doesn’t seem like a big deal until you consider the technical complexity of developing an online store.
+A typical marketplace doesn’t hold any responsibility for shipping products advertised on it.
+It’s neither liable for content posted in the app nor does it have any control over items listed.

-All you need to do to get your mobile commerce business up and running is to find buyers and connect them with shoppers… then you’re good to go!
+All you need to do to get your mobile commerce business up and running is find buyers and connect them with shoppers… and you’re good to go!
 Not difficult at all.
-But wait, why then do so many shopping apps fail?
-And why do even big names in e-commerce like Wish struggle to retain their users?
+But wait.
+Why, then, do so many shopping apps fail?
+And why do even big names in e-commerce like Wish struggle to retain users?

-In this article we want to give insights about how to create a mobile marketplace app by examining what one of the largest shopping platforms, Wish.com, did well and where it failed.
-In the end, we will list some tips that can guide you through your own shopping app development experience.
+In this article, we give insights into how to create a mobile marketplace app by examining what one of the largest shopping platforms, Wish.com, does well and where it fails.
+In the end, we list some tips that can guide you through your own shopping app development experience.

-What is so special about the Wish business model that makes their products thrive in a very competitive e-commerce market?
+What’s so special about the Wish business model that makes their products thrive in a competitive e-commerce industry?
 What would it take to make an app like Wish?

 Wish business model